rscherrer/evo-bio-cc/docs/SUGGESTIONS.md

 * Maybe a practical on building your own simulation.
 With examples in R, Python, C++.
 Could use GitHub actions to check the answers.
 * Maybe a practical on data wrangling and data analysis?
 Or is that too much off-topic?
 * Maybe a mini clip on introgression and incomplete lineage sorting in phylogenetics
-* Maybe a lecture on macro-evolution proper (paleontology, major transitions, stuff like that)
+* Maybe a lecture on macro-evolution proper (paleontology, major transitions, evo-devo, species diversification, origins of life)
+* Maybe a lecture on the evolution of sex